Performance of Parity QAOA for the Signed Max-Cut Problem: Introduction

 Despite its advantages, {\parity} QAOA's planar geometry limits the spread of correlations across the device.
-This known phenomenon may result in obstacles to preparing high-quality approximate solutions to optimization problems~\cite {Bravyi_Tang_PRL2020}.
-In particular, Ref.~\cite{Wybo_Leib_arXiv2023} observed that, when solving the Sherrington-Kirkpatrick (SK) spin-glass problem, {\parity} QAOA's performance deteriorates as the problem size is increased, whereas {\vanilla} QAOA's performance does not.
+This is discussed in Ref.~\cite{Wybo_Leib_Quantum2024}, where the authors observed that, when solving the Sherrington-Kirkpatrick (SK) spin-glass problem, {\parity} QAOA's performance deteriorates as the problem size is increased, whereas {\vanilla} QAOA's performance does not.
+This known phenomenon, which affects QAOA beyond complete graphs, may result in obstacles to preparing high-quality approximate solutions to optimization problems~\cite {Bravyi_Tang_PRL2020}.

 In this work, we study {\parity} QAOA to quantify better its advantages and disadvantages over {\vanilla} QAOA.
-To do so, we compare the algorithm's performances and hardware requirement on the signed Max-Cut problem~\cite{Crowston_Muciaccia_TheoreticalCS2013}, which includes the SK spin-glass considered in Ref.~\cite{Wybo_Leib_arXiv2023} as a special case.
-We use Clifford pre-optimization to estimate the algorithm's performance and hardware requirement for solving large problem instances, with sizes that go beyond the ones considered in previous studies~\cite{Weidinger2023, Wybo_Leib_arXiv2023}.
+To do so, we compare the algorithm's performances and hardware requirement on the signed Max-Cut problem~\cite{Crowston_Muciaccia_TheoreticalCS2013}, which includes the SK spin-glass considered in Ref.~\cite{Wybo_Leib_Quantum2024} as a special case.
+We use Clifford pre-optimization to estimate the algorithm's performance and hardware requirement for solving large problem instances, with sizes that go beyond the ones considered in previous studies~\cite{Weidinger2023, Wybo_Leib_Quantum2024}.
 We find that when a suitable objective function is considered, {\parity} QAOA consistently outperforms {\vanilla} QAOA at fixed circuit depth.
 Finally, we address the limited spread of correlation in {\parity} QAOA's planar geometry by introducing a {\parity} recursive QAOA (RQAOA).
 We show that similarly to its vanilla counterpart, {\parity} RQAOA overcomes the obstacles to state preparation introduced by the local geometry.

 The remainder of this work is organized as follows.
 First, we introduce the problems of consideration in Sec.~\ref{sec:signed_maxcut} and review the two different QAOA methods: {\vanilla} QAOA in Sec.~\ref{sec:QAOA} and {\parity} QAOA in Sec.~\ref{sec:ParityQAOA}.
 We then present a procedure to pre-optimize QAOA parameters using Clifford circuits in Sec.~\ref{sec:ParityLowerBound}.
 After that, we present the performance benchmarks of the two QAOA approaches for the signed Max-Cut problem on a complete graph and a 4-regular graph in Sec.~\ref{sec:QAOA_comparison}, where we focus on CNOT depth and CNOT count as metrics.
 Sec.~\ref{sec:recursive_qaoa} introduces and benchmarks a {\parity} RQAOA approach.
 We conclude the manuscript with Sec.~\ref{sec:conclusion} by summarizing our findings and presenting an outlook on potential future research directions in Sec.~\ref{sec:conclusion}.